shamiraty/Assignment-Quiz-Management-System-AQMS-/README.md

 - **Youtube**: [Videos](https://www.youtube.com/channel/UCjepDdFYKzVHFiOhsiVVffQ)
 - **Live Demo**: [Demo](https://collegeforce.pythonanywhere.com/)

-> You can also view a live demo of the system by visiting: [Live Demo](https://collegeforce.pythonanywhere.com/)

 ## Admin Login Credentials

 To access the admin panel, use the following login credentials: